Nasi Goreng (Malaysian Fried Rice)

 Ground pepper, to taste

-Cashewes, for serving
+Cashews, for serving

-2 Spring onions, chopped, for serving
+2 spring onions, chopped, for serving

 What do you think?